Fathiat-data-portfolio/FathiatDataEntryPortfolio.github.io/Retail_Dashboard.md

-# USA Beverage Sales Dashboard
+# Retail Beverage Sales Dashboard

 ## Project Overview
 This project analyzes and visualizes beverage sales data across different brands and retailers in the USA.
 The dataset includes sales, units sold, operating profit, and pricing information.
 The main objective is to create a **dynamic Excel dashboard** that provides insights into sales trends, brand performance, and regional distribution.